Johnathon Schaech: Writing

-Schaech has co-written several screenplays with Richard Chizmar, including Heroes (2002), Road House 2 (Sony Pictures Home Entertainment, 2006), based on a story by Miles Chapman, Masters of Horror The Washingtonians (Showtime, 2007), based on a story by Bentley Little and The Poker Club, based on the story by Ed Gorman.
+Schaech has co-written several screenplays with Richard Chizmar, including Heroes (2002), Road House 2 (Sony Pictures Home Entertainment, 2006), based on a story by Miles Chapman, Masters of Horror: The Washingtonians (Showtime, 2007), based on a story by Bentley Little, and The Poker Club, based on the story by Ed Gorman.
 They have also co-written screenplays based on stories by Peter Crowther (Fear Itself: Eater, NBC/AXN Sci-Fi, 2009), Lewis Shiner (Fear Itself: The Circle, NBC/AXN Sci-Fi, 2009) and Stephen King (From A Buick 8 and Black House, both in production 2009).

 Schaech's book, Rick Dempsey's Caught Stealing: Unbelievable Stories From a Lifetime of Baseball, was published in 2014.

 Personal life

 During the mid-1990s, Schaech often accompanied actress Ellen DeGeneres, who had not yet come out as a lesbian to public events.
-Schaech was scheduled to appear in the 1997 episode of Ellen in which DeGeneres's character also came out as gay but could not participate in the filming.
+Schaech was scheduled to appear in the 1997 episode of Ellen in which DeGeneres's character also came out as gay, but could not participate in the filming.

 Schaech married actress Christina Applegate in October 2001.
-In December 2005, he filed for a divorce citing irreconcilable differences.
+In December 2005, he filed for a divorce, citing irreconcilable differences.
 The divorce was finalized in August of 2007.

 Schaech married Jana Kramer on July 4, 2010, seven months after announcing their engagement.
 The couple announced their separation one month later.
 Their divorce was finalized in June 2011.

 In 2013, Schaech spoke on Capitol Hill about the importance of arts education.

-As of 2024, he is married to Julie Solomon since July 2013.
+Schaech has been married to Julie Solomon since July 2013.
 They have a son born in September 2013, and a daughter born in July 2020.
 Schaech has stated that he stopped drinking alcohol after meeting her, having tried to attain sobriety several times before.

-In 2018, People Magazine published Schaech's first-person account of having been sexually assaulted by film director Franco Zeffirelli during the filming of Sparrow in 1993.
+In 2018, People published Schaech's first-person account of having been sexually assaulted by film director Franco Zeffirelli during the filming of Sparrow in 1993.
 Schaech wrote that the assault affected his confidence and caused trauma that led to his addictions to sex, drugs, and alcohol.

-Schaech took part in the 2019 Rape, Abuse & Incest National Network (RAINN) PSA, "Won't Stay Quiet," as a survivor of sexual violence.
+Schaech took part in the 2019 Rape, Abuse & Incest National Network PSA, "Won't Stay Quiet", as a survivor of sexual violence.